Spotted dick

-Spotted dick (also known as spotted dog or railway cake) is a traditional British steamed pudding, historically made with suet and dried fruit (usually currants or raisins) and often served with custard.
+Spotted dick is a traditional British steamed pudding, historically made with suet and dried fruit (usually currants or raisins) and often served with custard.

 Non-traditional variants include recipes that replace suet with other fats (such as butter), or that include eggs to make something similar to a sponge pudding or cake.

 Etymology

-"Spotted" is a reference to the dried fruit in the pudding (which resemble spots).
-"Dick" and "dog" were dialectal terms widely used for pudding, from the same etymology as "dough" (i.e., the modern equivalent name would be "spotted pudding").
-In late 19th century Huddersfield, for instance, a glossary of local terms described: "Dick, plain pudding.
+Spotted is a reference to the dried fruit in the pudding (which resembles spots).
+The word dick refers to pudding.
+In late 19th century Huddersfield, for instance, a glossary of local terms stated: "Dick, plain pudding.
 If with treacle sauce, treacle dick."
+This sense of dick may be related to the word dough.
+In the variant name spotted dog, dog is a variant form of dough.